maphew/zadam-trilium-wiki/Text editor.md

 You can notice how heading "Formatting" is automatically detected and new subnote is named "Formatting".

-This functionality is bound to `CTRL-P` keyboard shortcut.
-If there's no selection and you press this shortcut, Trilium will create empty subnote.
+[[Keyboard shortcut|Keyboard shortcuts]] `CTRL-P` normally creates empty subnote in the current note - when there is a selected text in the editor, it behaves the same as the button demoed above - new subnote is created and content (and potentially title) is filled with the selected text.

 This also works with `CTRL-O` shortcut - the only difference is that new note is created next to the current instead of inside the current.